sachin-source/top-github-repositories-which-everyone-should-look/README.md

 The repository includes a comprehensive set of `.gitignore` templates that can be used in different projects.
 These templates are organized by programming language or framework and include common files and directories that should be ignored in those projects.

-Using a `.gitignore` file is essential in maintaining a clean and organized repository.
+Usage of the `.gitignore` file is essential in maintaining a clean and organized repository.
 By ignoring unnecessary files, developers can keep their repositories small, avoid accidentally committing sensitive information, and prevent merge conflicts caused by different file versions.

 Repo link : https://github.com/github/gitignore